GSI-CS-CO/wrs_config/README.md

 ## Installation

-A host with Python (2.7) and pydot package is required!
+A host with Python (2.7) and graphviz package is required!

 1. Download the repo.